-Admins and Mods on BetaChat should be extremely passive with their roles, and only take action when necessary.
-Moderator actions should always be for the greater good of the community and it's members.
+Mods on BetaChat should be extremely passive with their roles, and only take action when absolutely necessary.
+Moderator actions should always be for the greater good of the community and its members.
 We're not here to be uptight assholes.
 We attempt to govern the community as a democracy to keep things as fair as possible for everyone.

-While most decisions that affect the majority of the community will be voted on by the mods and sometimes the community as a whole, there are some things that may be overridden at the sole descretion of the founder of the community (yes yes, supreme ruler etc), but with the community's best interests in mind.
+While most decisions that affect the majority of the community will be voted on by the mods and sometimes the community as a whole, there are some things that may be overridden at the sole descretion of Noah (yes yes, supreme ruler etc), but with the community's best interests in mind.
 This includes picking who is a mod or not a mod.
 Keep in mind not every decision needs to be political.

 - Follow the Community Rules yourself.
-Nothing's worse than a shitty admin/mod that can't adhere to the rules they're supposed to be enforcing.
+Nothing's worse than a shitty Mod that can't adhere to the rules they're supposed to be enforcing.

-- Delete first, then warn or mute.
-Our first line of defense should be issuing a warning by using the
+- De-escalate first, then warn or mute.
+Our first line of defense should be diffusing the situation, then issuing a warning by using the

-?kick.
+!mute.
 Give people a chance to see that they're doing something wrong.
+See Mod Info for command syntax.

 - DO NOT delete ANY messages.
 The only exception is for messages that contain another member's personal/private information, hard-porn/beastiality/gore, messages that fall within our Community Rules, or messages that violate Discord's Community Guidelines.
 Messages spamming other Discord servers, IRC servers, Telegram groups, etc may also be deleted at mod discretion.
 Any porn what-so-ever must be deleted unless it was posted in the designated NSFW channel,